 The Royal Shakespeare Company was paid for mounting Carrie as part of its season, and thus secured a profit fo roughly $500,000.
 As a result of the unusual transatlantic production, there was a hefty bill for transport and lodging of the creators and the Anglo-American cast.
 On Broadway, some 20% of each week’s box-office income was set aside for royalties to the creative team, including Novelist King, who otherwise had no role in the show.
 Another debated expenditure was $500,000 plus for a print, poster and TV ad campaign in New York City before the show opened, much of it teasingly mysterious rather than hard sell.

-And the rest is theatre history.
+And the rest is theater history.
 TTFN my darlings.
 See you all at the new CARRIE.

 * This dubious honor has been handed over to many, many other Broadway flops since then.